-To reflect the role and required duties, skills, experience and individual contribution to the Group whilst promoting longterm value creation and share price growth.
+To reflect the role and required duties, skills, experience and individual contribution to the Group whilst promoting long-term value creation and share price growth.

-- The maximum number of deferred share salary shares is 200,000 per annum for Irakli Gilauri, of which 20,000 shares per annum are for his work as the CEO of Georgia Capital PLC and 180,000 shares per annum are for his work as a CEO of JSC Georgia Capital and its subsidiaries. - The number of deferred share salary is fixed for the duration of the employment contracts with Georgia Capital PLC and JSC Georgia Capital. - The maximum number of deferred share salary set for an Executive Director will be no more than the Remuneration Committee considers reasonable based on his/her duties, skills and experience, at the time when his/her salary is set, which will normally be at the time at which his/her service agreement(s) are entered into.
+- The number of deferred share salary shares is 200,000 per annum for Irakli Gilauri, of which 10% are for his work as the CEO of Georgia Capital PLC and 90% are for his work as a CEO of JSC Georgia Capital and its subsidiaries, provided that the Remuneration Committee has the discretion to vary the number of shares awarded in a new contract in the event of a significant change in the Group share price between February/ March 2025 and the time at which the contract is entered into. - The number of deferred share salary shares is fixed for the duration of the employment contracts with Georgia Capital PLC and JSC Georgia Capital. - The maximum number of deferred share salary set for an Executive Director will be no more than the Remuneration Committee considers reasonable based on his/her duties, skills and experience, at the time when his/her salary is set, which will normally be at the time at which his/her service agreement(s) are entered into.